Dave-Browne/CarND-MPC-Project/Project_report.md

 >           steer_value *= -1;

 The following code translates the location of the car and it's waypoints from global coordinates to vehicle coordinate system (ie x, y and psi are 0).
 The waypoints `ptsx, ptsy` equations are derived using geometry.
-See [here](https://discussions.udacity.com/t/mpc-car-space-conversion-and-output-of-solve-intuition/249469/11) for an excellent diagram. `px`, `py` and `psi` are now 0 and the mpc solver becomes much simpler.
+See [this](https://discussions.udacity.com/t/mpc-car-space-conversion-and-output-of-solve-intuition/249469/11) excellent diagram. `px`, `py` and `psi` are now 0 and the mpc solver becomes much simpler.

 >          // Translate the ref traj from global to vehicle coords
 >          // Vehicle is at (px, py).
 To change to vehicle coords subtract px from x and py from y